mindwind/craft-atom/README.md

 ## What is it?

 It is a multi module projects, each module is a crafted and atomic java library for specific feature.
 The module list and brief introduction:

 - craft-atom-io
+  A base io model api definition, other modules implements it such as: ```craft-atom-nio```.

 - craft-atom-nio
+  A very thin wrap for java nio to make it use easily, it implements ```craft-atom-io``` model api definition.

 - craft-atom-redis
 - craft-atom-lock
 - craft-atom-util